 Blending of Cultures

-As globalization began to transform the way people from different cultures interacted with one another, Western cultures began to mix in Eastern influences to produce different jewelry.
+Western cultures began to mix in Eastern influences to produce different jewelry.
 This is further cemented by Hollywood, as A-list actors and actresses began to dictate fashion trends.

 The longer, the better

-Other popular long necklaces included a beaded necklace, where the beads were made with light pastel hues.
+Other popular long necklaces included the beaded necklace, where the beads were made with light pastel hues.
 Clashing colors was considered fashionable so it would be natural to see flappers wearing dark outfits paired with a bright, blue beaded necklace.

-If a girl wanted more dimensions with her necklace, she could wear ones with a tassel at the end.
+If a girl wanted more dimensions with her necklace, she could wear one with a tassel at the end.
 Tassels and fringes were used to elongate the body, especially the neck and the torso.
 To create a more fashionable look, a girl could wear the tassel necklace at the back too.

-Dog Collar Necklace (now known as Bib Necklace)
+Dog Collar Necklace (AKA the Bib Necklace)

 The basic rule of drop earrings is that it should match with the hair clip, headband, or hat.